mok0/lanyon/_posts/nanostation/2015-05-15-ip-reservation-nanostation.md

 address on the LAN to forward traffic to.

-Instead, you need to specify the DHCP reservations manually by making a small change in the Nanostations operating system.
+Instead, you need to specify the DHCP reservations manually by making a small change in the Nanostation's operating system.
 Log on to the Nanostation from a terminal:

     ssh admin@192.168.50.252